acumartini/dectet-public/README.md

 The Binary Step Sequencer with OSC rack combines a clock, binary step sequencer, and 10 OSCs with ADSR envelopes to produce complex and evolving polyphony.
 The NZ module provides supporting modulation.

 Quickstart:
-- adjust the DV `Mult` Controls and/or adjust the `EStep` and `EDiv` Controls to create polyrhythms until you are happy with the rythmic pattern
+- adjust the CK `BPM` Control to get find a tempo you are like
 - increase some of the EV `R` Controls to allow the voices to overlap and create polyphony
+- navigate to the controller interface and add additional steps somewhat randomly (and sparingly) to allow the 5 depth pointers trigger multple notes per step creating a chordal melody
+- play with the SQ `Length` control until the looping melody settles into a pattern
-- to create space for faster rythms, adjust the CQ `Pulse W` and `Prob` Controls
+- to create space for faster rythms, adjust the SQ `Pulse W` and `Prob` Controls
-- to enable melidic changes, disconnect the CQ `Forwd` Control and press `Z 1` to navigate to the first Z plane.
-Then adjust the `Root` and `BinScal` Controls and press the `Rnd N` Control until you are happy with the melody.
-Repeat this process for `Z 2/3/4/5`.
-Now reconnect the `Forwd` Control and adjust DV `Muolt 3` until you are happy with the speed of tranition between the chords defined by each Z plane melody
+- to enable melidic changes, adjust the `Root` and `BinScal` Controls and press the `Rnd N` Control until you are happy with the melody
+- use the `Rnd M` Control to enable dynaic variation
+- reduce the `Depth` control to uncover more sparse variation on the core chordal melody

 ```mermaid
 flowchart LR